inkline/inkline.io/src/pages/docs/introduction/installation/generic.md

 ---
-title: Generic Installation - Inkline
+title: Installation - Generic - Inkline
 description: Install Inkline for an application created using any other bundler or framework.
 ---

-# Generic Installation
+# Installation - Generic
 ## Install Inkline for an application created using any other bundler or framework.

 ### Installation